-The CX-60 adopts Mazda’s Skyactiv Multi-Solution Scalable Architecture for its longitudinal power units, allowing for the SUV to be equipped with three all-new powertrains: Mazda’s first PHEV drivetrain, which combines a four-cylinder 2.5-litre Skyactiv-G petrol engine with a 129kW electric motor, the all-new six-cylinder 3.3-litre e-Skyactiv D MHEV diesel, and to be launched at a later date, the six-cylinder 3.0-litre e-Skyactiv X petrol engine.
+The CX-60 adopts Mazda’s Skyactiv Multi-Solution Scalable Architecture for its longitudinal power units, allowing for the SUV to be equipped with two all-new powertrains: Mazda’s first PHEV drivetrain, which combines a four-cylinder 2.5-litre Skyactiv-G petrol engine with a 129kW electric motor and the all-new six-cylinder 3.3-litre e-Skyactiv D MHEV diesel.

 The Mazda CX-60’s longitudinal powertrain format offers many advantages.
-These include the ability to mount motors and batteries of different sizes in the same layout for both the soon to be launched Mazda M Hybrid Boost six-cylinder diesel and petrol models and the PHEV.
+These include the ability to mount motors and batteries of different sizes in the same layout for both the Mazda M Hybrid Boost six-cylinder diesel and PHEV.
 The CX-60’s design also provides the facility to place the motor on the same axis as the engine and transmission.

 Mazda’s first PHEV powertrain the PHEV CX-60 combines a modified version of the Skyactiv-G 2.5, four-cylinder direct injection petrol engine found in the CX-5 with a 129kW electric motor and a 355V, 17.8 kWh high-capacity lithium-ion battery.
 The petrol engine develops a maximum power output of 191ps at 6000rpm and 261Nm of torque, while the electric motor delivers 175ps and 270 Nm of torque at 400rpm.